ABYSS Index vs CryptoQuant: read the cycle, free and redistributable

 | Exchange flows / miner data | Not our focus | Yes, very strong |

-| Cycle on-chain (MVRV/NUPL) | ✓ Yes, free, own node | Yes (depending on the plan) |
+| Cycle on-chain (MVRV/NUPL) | Yes, free and no account | Yes — basics free; history/pro paid |

 | Data redistribution | ✓ Own data, free to cite and redistribute | Restrictive license |

-| Composite cycle index | ✓ Yes (Score/Risk) | Individual metrics |
+| Composite cycle index | Yes (ABYSS Score) | Yes (Bull-Bear Market Cycle Indicator) |

 BTC cycle risk (0–1) at the real market turns, taken from OUR own historical series.